tomanizer/ms_copilot_automation/README.md

 - Default output dir is current working directory; use `--output-dir` for convenience
 - Styled output via `rich` (panels, colors)
 - Secrets stored via `keyring` land in your OS credential store (macOS Keychain, Windows Credential Manager, Linux Secret Service)
+- If keyring access is blocked, you can use `.keyring.json` as plaintext fallback (ignored by git)
+- Regenerate Playwright auth state anytime with `python -m src.cli.main --headed auth --manual`
+- For debugging UI flows, run with `--headed` or `PWDEBUG=1` to open the Playwright inspector